smani6/100DaysCodingChallenge/log.md

 **Thoughts:**
 Next time I create an application that I intend to use CoreData for storage, I will do so from the beginning rather than factor it in later.
 I feel it took more effort than it should, but that’s the point of learning right?

+### Day 28: January 30th, 2017

+**Today's Progress**: The Change log
+- **It’s all about the Data**
+	- Trying some ideas for language list management.

+**Thoughts:**
+Played with a few ideas for the language management today.
+Have not decided how the interface will work yet, but expect to make a decision tomorrow for at least a version 1.

 [1]:	https://github.com/GrfxGuru/CodeNotesForiOS
 [2]:	https://itunes.apple.com/us/app/icon-slate/id439697913?mt=12